The Latest: As Trump enjoys UK royal pageantry, critics warn of a 'dangerous moment' in US

 Carriages and a sumptuous state dinner

-After welcoming the Trumps in a formal ceremony, Charles, Queen Camilla and dozens of soldiers will accompany them on a carriage ride through the Windsor estate.

-They will return to the castle for military ceremonies featuring hundreds of troops.
-Trump will be invited to review the guard of honor in scarlet tunics and tall bearskin hats.

-The highlight of the visit will be a state banquet later Wednesday at Windsor Castle, where Charles and other royals will join their guests around the massive Waterloo Table.
+The highlight of the visit will be a state banquet late Wednesday at Windsor Castle, where Charles and other royals will join their guests around the massive Waterloo Table.

 The mahogany table, which has space for 160 guests, will be laid with the Grand Service — a silver-gilt dining service that includes more than 4,000 pieces ranging from serving dishes to dinner plates and egg cups.

-Note: — This item has been corrected.
-Houry wasn't fired; she resigned.